samson84/tarock-sheet/README.md

 # TODO
-- [.]
-MVP
-  - [x] correct party like calculation, if it is negative counts, if it is positive only the largrest counts
-  - [ ] Deploy to github pages, manual pipeline
 - [ ] Milesteone 1
+  - [ ] refactor game handling
+    - [x] move scores to game object
+    - [ ] remove validation rules
+    - [ ] remove valid in final score, use the win / null instead, rename it on the gui to invalid
   - [ ] handle multiple games, score sheet
-  - [ ] compact Contract Table
-    - [ ] collapse fields
+    - [ ] create new components of the score sheet
-    - [ ] comapct view
+    - [ ] add save game functionality, it saves the current scores to the table
-    - [ ] row styling based on validInFinalScore
   - [ ] usability
+    - [ ] new contracts on the top of the ContractsTable
     - [ ] group the bids
     - [x] ContractTable: when a contract silent, show visually that the contra does not take into account.
     - [x] ContractTable: if a contract is silent, it should not able to apply a contra on it,